 Before the pandemic, paper mills were operating at decreased capability due to limited demand, but that has all changed.
 As demand surges, paper mills are reconfiguring to try to keep up, but often it's too much to handle.
-Given the mix of labor and product shortages, plus changing internal and external rules and regulations to protect against COVID-19, it's a juggling act.
+The mix of labor and product shortages, plus having to change internal and external rules to support COVID-19 guidelines, has made everything a juggling act.

 As for foreign production, general supply issues and increased import and transportation costs are creating obstacles for the paper industry.
 Right now, the cost to transport any product from Asia is about triple what it cost before the pandemic.

-The paper shortage is impacting the availability for all kinds of paper.
+The paper shortage is impacting the availability of all kinds of paper.

-Paper bags and paper packaging are disrupted by the paper shortage.
-This is a big issue considering many states have transitioned or are transitioning to a plastic-bag-free environment.
+Paper bag and paper packaging production has been disrupted by the paper shortage.
+This is a big issue, considering many states have transitioned or are transitioning to a plastic-bag-free environment.

-Meanwhile, one bride-to-be named Gabriella Santaniello told Today that she had a hard time sending out her wedding invitations.
-Her wedding is coming up in November and the invitations were delayed for weeks due to paper supply shortages.
+Last year, bride-to-be Gabriella Santaniello made national headlines after telling Today that she had a hard time sending out her wedding invitations.
+Her wedding was planned for November 2021 but invitations were delayed for weeks due to paper shortages.